whoisbe/otel2elastic/Notes/instrument.md

  11. Get back to your Elastic deployment and navigate away from the wizard to Observability > APM.
 In APM, navigate to the Traces application.
  12. You should be able to see traces corresponding to the number of times you accessed the /cat endpoint.

 You have successfully completed setting up the pipeline.
 Thanks for your time!
-I am happy to receive any feedback about my material!
+I am always happy to receive any feedback about my material!